 Beside a filter function at the top of the table (which can be handy if your project contains many instances), there are some command buttons (e.g. Launch Instance).
 You can find detailed information for each instance by clicking the Instance Name and you can perform a number of administrative Actions on each VM by making a selection from the instance's corresponding Action Menu Button.

 You can find similar information screens for information about your Volumes, Images and Access & Security using the navigation panel.

-You use the Allocations screens for managing allocation request.
-You can start a new allocation request using the New Request tab, and you can find information about any existing request that you may have on the My Request screen.
+You use the Allocations screens for managing allocation requests.
+You can start a new allocation request using the New Request tab, and you can find information about any existing request that you may have on the My Requests screen.
 You can also use the My Request screen to request amendments to any of your allocations, should you need additional resources.

 All basic features for managing your Nectar OpenStack VMs, including Orchestrating a stack of them, and various Storage options are in the Nectar Dashboard.
 Additional features can be accessed using Command Line Interface or one of the OpenStack APIs.